SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 		2. ARIMA: *Auto Regressive Integrated Moving Average*
 			1. > statistical learning model with time series regression

-3. Created a 14-day forecasting model for COVID-19

 2.  what data did they generate?
 	1. Generated a worldwide automatically updating dateset for COVID-19 with their automation technology